 For some dog owners, these dog bite sleeves also serve as an accessory to playtime.
-A bite sleeve is a good prop in playing a round of tug of war.
+A bite sleeve is a good prop for playing a round of tug of war.

 In this game, your dog learns to bite and pull but not to hurt, as it is all a game.
-Since playing is a pleasant situation for your pup, your dog does not feel the stress and will learn to bite as a way of showing that it’s game on with you.
+Since playing is a pleasant situation for your pup, your dog does not feel the stress and will learn to bite to show that it’s game on with you.

 Review Of The Best Dog Bite Sleeves

 Bite sleeves for dogs are essential tools used in dog training.
 There are lots of bite sleeves to choose from, and selecting the best may be a bit hard for someone throwing his first shot at dog training.